Board of Trustees Manual

 The President of the University is elected by the Board of Trustees to serve at the pleasure of the Board.
 The President is the chief executive officer of the University and is entrusted by the Board of Trustees with the execution of its policies together with the internal government and administration of the University.
 The President shall serve as primary liaison for formal communication between the Board of Trustees and the faculty and staff of the University.

-The Board of Trustees performs the regulatory functions in the field of public service delegated to it by the General Assembly of South Carolina.
+The Board of Trustees performs the regulatory functions in the field of public service and agriculture as delegated to it by the General Assembly of South Carolina.

 The Board of Trustees will acquire and dispose of real property as the best interest of the University dictates; specific with delegated authority addressed in other sections of this manual.